bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test next, append child image." />
 </p>

-I'm going to go over to my slide show here, click refresh, and then click Next.
+I&apos;m going to go over to my slide show here, click refresh, and then click Next.
-And look at that, it's working.
-It's working just perfectly.
-Next, and I can see in here that it's adding the images one on top of the other.
+And look at that, it&apos;s working.
+It&apos;s working just perfectly.
+Next, and I can see in here that it&apos;s adding the images one on top of the other.
 Put three on top of two.
-It put four on top of three, it put five on top of four and now it'll put one on top of five.
-And you'll see as you're adding them, that animation is taking place.
-In over two seconds the picture comes in as transparent and then over two seconds it fades to opaque, and that's what's creating that crossfade effect.
+It put four on top of three, it put five on top of four and now it&apos;ll put one on top of five.
+And you&apos;ll see as you&apos;re adding them, that animation is taking place.
+In over two seconds the picture comes in as transparent and then over two seconds it fades to opaque, and that&apos;s what&apos;s creating that crossfade effect.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-33">3.33 Slideshow with Cross Fade Effect – Part 5</h2>